Libertree/libertree/INSTALLATION.md

     # emerge -1atv memcached

+Note that it _is_ required if you intend to run more than one frontend process.

 ### Ruby

 While it is possible to use the system Ruby package, it is recommended that a